melatonein5/Advent-of-Code-2025/README.md

 The dial is rotated R14 to point at 14.
 The dial is rotated L82 to point at 32; during this rotation, it points at 0 once.
 ```
 In this example, the dial points at 0 three times at the end of a rotation, plus three more times during a rotation.
-So, in this example, the new password would be 6.
+So, in this example, the new solution would be 6.

 If the dial were pointing at 50, a single rotation like R1000 would cause the dial to point at 0 ten times before returning back to 50!